Cascade Mountains, Oregon –1868

 She slowly raised her palms.
 “Don’t shoot.
 I mean you no harm.”

-His eyes darted over her and the forest around them with a feverish intensity, but his rifle didn’t budge.
-She pushed back the fur-lined hood of her coat so he could better see her.
+His gaze darted over her and the forest around them with a feverish intensity, but his rifle didn’t budge.
+She pushed back the fur-lined hood of her coat so he could see her better.
 He closed his eyes and shook his head, as if rejecting a dreadful sight.

 She strained to hear in the silence that followed.
 No bear or creature of any sort approached.
 Or so she hoped.

 “You’re safe with me.”
 She repeated her words in French and then the Spanish she’d learned from her uncle Alejandro.
 She even tried the local dialect of the Molalla that Gray Owl had taught her.
 When the stranger showed no reaction of understanding any of those languages, she switched back to English.

 “Trust me,” she urged.
 “Open your eyes.
 I’m not your enemy.”

 A tortured grimace sealed his eyes even tighter.

 “We don’t have time for this.”
 She tamped down the impatience hardening her voice and strove for a sweeter tone.
 “I can help you.
 Ask any of the locals.
 They’ll tell you I’m a first-rate guide, a steadfast friend.”
 She stifled her sigh.